Poom Jensen: Early life and education

 Poom, as he was commonly known, had autism and his status helped heighten awareness of the condition in Thailand.
 He attended Kasetsart University Laboratory School in Bangkok.
-An American teacher, Julie Claeys, from Greeley Colorado helped to coordinate his program and trained Thai teachers to support him.
 He spent his childhood in San Diego County, California, where he graduated from Torrey Pines High School.
 Poom moved with his mother to Thailand in July 2001, after his graduation.
 After return to Thailand he studied in Sports Science at Faculty of Education, Kasetsart University.

+He was named after his maternal grandfather, King Bhumibol.

 Death and legacy

-Poom drowned after being struck by the Indian Ocean tsunami on 26 December 2004, while he and his family were on holiday at the La Flora Resort hotel in Khao Lak.
+Poom drowned after being struck by the Indian Ocean tsunami on 26 December 2004, while he and his family were on Christmas holiday at the La Flora Resort hotel in Khao Lak.
 His body was discovered on the beach the following day.
 His uncle, then-Crown Prince Maha Vajiralongkorn, identified his body and flew the rest of the family to Bangkok.
 On 30 April 2005, he received a royal funeral attended by his grandfather the King and virtually every member of the Royal Family.

 His mother, Princess Ubolratana, established the Khun Poom Foundation in his memory, to aid children with autism and other learning disabilities.
 She also founded "To Be Number One Project" to campaign against drug usage among teenagers.